Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 - Sorting: remaining parameters are sorted alphabetically so ?a=1&b=2 and ?b=2&a=1 are treated as the same URL.
 - Rebuilding: the cleaned pieces are joined back into one comparable string.

-This way the ESPN URLs both normalize to the same string and the duplicate is caught and the ogol URLs have different paths so they are correctly treated as different URLs even after normalization.
+This way, the ESPN URLs both normalize to the same string and the duplicate is caught and the ogol URLs have different paths so they are correctly treated as different URLs even after normalization.

 When a duplicate is found the script prints: